epam/EPAM-AI-RUN-Marketplace/README.md

 # RDS
 TF_VAR_pg_instance_class="db.c6gd.medium"
 ```
-> ⚠️ **Important**: If you plan to include TestMate add-ons, make sure to choose instance_type c5.2xlarge and configure no fewer than 5-7 nodes.
+> ⚠️ **Important**: If you plan to include AI TestMate add-ons, make sure to choose instance_type c5.2xlarge and configure no fewer than 5-7 nodes.

 </details>
 2. Run the following command if using a Unix-like operating system: